 Insurance companies traditionally lump together drivers by age, gender, and location, using statistical data and averages to determine car insurance premiums.

-But in some provinces, there is another option (in some provinces, at least).
+But in some provinces, there is another option.
 With telematics, you pay for the driving you actually do — not the driving an insurer has predicted someone statistically like you might do.

 Telematics, also known as usage-based insurance (UBI) or pay-as-you-drive insurance, calculates your insurance based on how you drive.
 In particular, the system rewards drivers who drive short distances, who drive infrequently, and who drive sensibly.